n0mn0m/n0mn0m.github.io/content/posts/2021-q1-reading.md

 - Think Julia - I've heard a bit about Julia and decided to check this out.
 A pretty good book revisiting a lot of programming first principles in the context of learning them with Julia.
+- Math for Programmers - I really enjoyed this.
+I try to keep math as a regular reading topic, and I like it when math is demonstrated via programming.